-Prerequisite: Completion of ENG083 if required by placement testing and computer literacy; a minimum grade of "C" is required for all health students
+Prerequisite: ENG placement testing and computer literacy; a minimum grade of "C" is required for all health students

 HSC102 First Aid/CPR

 How to recognize and respond to an emergency until medical help arrives; care for respiratory and cardiac emergencies for people of all ages; prevention of disease transmission, first aid skills and use of an automated external defibrillator are taught.
 Attendance of all scheduled classes is mandatory in order to meet course requirements.
 AHA certificates for Blood borne Pathogens, First Aid and CPR/AED for Healthcare Providers after satisfactory completion of course requirements.